Flushing Meadows–Corona Park: Sports stadiums

+Recreational facilities

 The park's Meadow Lake contains a boat house, one of two structures that remain from the 1939 World's Fair, the other being the Queens Museum.
 Rental boats are available at the boathouse for rowing and paddleboating, and Meadow Lake is also the site of rowing activities for non-profit Row New York, with teams practicing on the lake for much of the year.
 Meadow Lake also hosts the annual Hong Kong Dragon Boat Festival in New York, and teams from New York practice in Meadow Lake during the summer months.
 The American Small Craft Association (TASCA) also houses a fleet of over a dozen 14.5 ft sloop-rigged sailboats, used for teaching, racing, and recreation by the club's members.
 Bicycling paths extend around Meadow Lake and connect to the Brooklyn–Queens Greenway.

 The Willow Lake Trail, a nature trail around Willow Lake, was partially reopened in 2013 and is part of the Willow Lake nature preserve.
 The 78th Avenue gate to the lake remains shuttered and inaccessible despite being the closest gate to the Kew Gardens–Union Turnpike subway station.
 The chronic lack of maintenance of this portion of the trail has led to ordinary residents to resort to clearing the trail itself.
+The trail is officially named the Pat Dolan Trail, commemorating the Flushing Meadows–Corona Park Conservancy's founder.

 The many recreational playing fields and playgrounds in the park are used for activities that reflect the wide ethnic mix of Queens; soccer and cricket are especially popular.
+New York Road Runners also hosts a weekly 3.30 mi Open Run. as well as an annual 6.2 mi 10K run.
+By the 2020s, the park had eight playgrounds and a skate park.
+Near the northeast corner of the park are the Flushing Meadows Corona Park Aquatics Center, which opened in 2008, and the Al Oerter Recreation Center, which also opened in 2008.